 residence of the President of Iceland on Alftanes peninsula, outside

 Ankara District where the Turkish presidential complex is located.

 The world’s four major oil enterprises: BP-Amoco, Exxon Mobil, Shell, and Total-Fina.
 Formerly part of Seven Sisters.

 United Nations peacekeeping forces.

-residence of the South Korean president in
+South Korean president in

 US states in which citizens vote predominantly for the Democratic Party; see also Red states.